 Brush off any loose moss and check to see if there are any areas you still need to fill in.

 Once the ears are completely covered with the moss, begin filling in the remainder of the bunny head.

 We worked on one section at a time.
 Filling in a section with hot glue and pressing in the moss.

 Once the entire bunny frame is covered with moss, once again check for sections that may need a little more moss.

-Once the pots were dry we inserted the leftover floral foam and a small branch from the yard.
+Once the paint is dry insert the leftover floral foam and a small branch from the yard.

-In fact, you could also use a dowel for this part.
+You can also use a dowel for the stem.

 Insert the branch into the floral foam, then place the bunny head on the top.